rodrigozr/sqs-grep/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 Powerful command-line tool used to scan thru an AWS SQS queue and find messages matching a certain criteria.
-It can also optionally delete the matching messages or move them to another SQS queue.
+It can also delete the matching messages, copy/move them to another SQS queue and publish them to an SNS topic.

 ## Installation
 * [Download pre-built binaries here](https://github.com/rodrigozr/sqs-grep/releases).
 The `sqs-grep` tool is distributed as a single executable, so feel free to extract it anywhere and use it from there.